IRS form featuring the standard deduction, with a pen and a calculator.

-Savvy business folk take advantage of tax deductions to lessen their tax burden, and there are certainly a slew of tax deductions out there for the taking.
+Savvy business folk take advantage of tax deductions to lessen their tax burden, and there are a slew of tax deductions for the taking.
 But not all tax deductions apply to every business scenario, and some deductions may not be what they seem.
 The sales tax deduction is a case in point.

 What is a sales tax deduction?